MSchmoecker/VNEI/README.md

 - Thunderstore: https://valheim.thunderstore.io/package/MSchmoecker/VNEI/
 - Nexus: https://www.nexusmods.com/valheim/mods/1457
 - Github: https://github.com/MSchmoecker/VNEI
 - Discord: Margmas#9562.
-Feel free to DM or ping me in the [Jötunn discord](https://discord.gg/DdUt6g7gyA)
+Feel free to DM or ping me, for example in the [Jötunn discord](https://discord.gg/DdUt6g7gyA)

 ## Changelog
+0.8.1
+- Added some more unused dev items to the internal blacklist
+- Fixed recipes for Mistlands mushrooms (combined amounts and plant recipe changes, see below)
+- Changed how plant recipes are displayed.
+The harvestable plant is always shown instead of the end result, as it appears in the game.
+This also removes the 'Fix Cultivate Plants' option

 0.8.0
 - Added a history of the last viewed pages between search and recipes.
 The default hotkeys to navigate the history are RightArrow and LeftArrow
 - Added the option to remove items from the last viewed list by middle clicking.
 The mouse button can be changed in the config